turez/vscode-tinker-this/README.md

 # Tinker This VS Code Extension

-VS Code extension for  the selected code with Laravel Tinker
+VS Code extension for running part of your code with Laravel Tinker

 ![Demo GIF](demo.gif)